pavelraiden/noktvrn_ai_artist/docs/project_context.md

 4. Developing the API layer for external integration
 5. Expanding self-learning capabilities across all modules
 6. Implementing cross-component learning coordination
+7. Refining the country-based trend analysis system
+8. Enhancing the adaptive artist evolution capabilities
+9. Expanding the country profiles database with more markets

 ## Future Roadmap
 See the `/TODO.md` file for detailed roadmap items.
 Key future directions include: